marquistay/best-repo-ever/README.md

 # best-repo-ever
-Here is my introduction to Git
+Here is my introduction to Git:
+Here's may take on the readme